RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	an	IDS	monitors	traffic	to	already	existing systems	and	applications	across	the	network,	and	it	alerts	staff	to	any suspicious-looking	traffic.
 Although	an	IDS	can	be	used	to	glean information	about	attack	methods	and	threats	facing	an	application, honeypot	is	the	best	answer	in	this	case	because	that	is	its	intended purpose.

-### Question # 28 - 	Which	quality	of	a	SIEM	solution	allows	administrators	to	find	broadattacks	against	an	infrastructure	that	may	go	unnoticed	if	they’re	only looking	at	a	single	host?
+### [important] Question # 28 - 	Which	quality	of	a	[SIEM]	solution	allows	administrators	to	find	broad attacks	against	an	infrastructure	that	may	go	unnoticed	if	they’re	only looking	at	a	single	host?
 A.	Correlation
 B.	Aggregation
 C.	Monitoring
 D.	Consolidation
 Answer: B.

-A	SIEM	solution	pulls	together	and	aggregates	logs	from	any	or	all devices	across	an	enterprise,	including	servers,	security	systems, storage	systems,	and	network	devices.
+**A	SIEM	solution	pulls	together	and	aggregates	logs	from	any	or	all devices	across	an	enterprise,	including	servers,	security	systems, storage	systems,	and	network	device**s.
 With	aggregation,	searches from	a	single	interface	can	be	done	against	the	entire	enterprise,	which could	reveal	attacks	that	are	hitting	many	devices.
 Some	attacks	might not	hit	individual	devices	with	enough	attempts	or	techniques	to trigger	an	alert	from	security	systems.
 However,	looking	at	the aggregate	may	show	a	very	different	picture	and	allow	security administrators	to	detect	attacks	that	otherwise	might	go	unnoticed.

-A	is	incorrect	because	correlation	refers	to	the	ability	to	look	at	logs from	different	kinds	of	devices	and	tie	together	attacks	or	attempts	as they	move	through	the	enterprise.
+A	is	incorrect	because	**correlation	refers	to	the	ability	to	look	at	logs from	different	kinds	of	devices	and	tie	together	attacks	or	attempts	as they	move	through	the	enterprise**.
 Although	correlation	is	similar	to aggregation	in	that	it	looks	at	more	than	one	type	of	device,	it	is	not the	best	answer	in	this	case.

 C	is	incorrect	because	monitoring	refers	to	a	SIEM	solution	having	the ability	to	detect	event	data	signatures	from	predefined	parameters	and alert	administrators	to	them.
 This	works	much	like	an	IDS	would	on network	traffic,	but	it	can	cover	a	far	broader	and	heterogeneous	range of	devices.

 D	is	incorrect	because	although	consolidation	is	a	similar	term	to aggregation,	it	is	not	the	official	term	used.

-### Question # 29 - 	The	use	of	baseline	images,	especially	with	the	auto-scaling	capabilitiesof	cloud	environments,	is	crucial	for	secure	operations.
+### Question # 29 - 	The	use	of	baseline	images,	especially	with	the	auto-scaling	capabilities of	cloud	environments,	is	crucial	for	secure	operations.
 What	is	the	first step	undertaken	when	creating	a	new	baseline	image?
 A.	Clean	the	operating	system	install.
 B.	Update	all	software	on	the	install.
 C.	Disable	or	remove	all	nonessential	services.
 D.	Bring	patching	up	the	latest	level.